 As a native of the Mississippi Gulf Coast, Michael understands the importance of properly managing Tidelands and other public lands.
 He is committed to keeping the decisions in the hands of local officials as much as allowed by law while monitoring these decisions to ensure Mississippians receive fair value.
-He is a member of the National Rifle Association, the American Council of Young Political Leaders, the Mississippi Bar Association, the Ole Miss Alumni Association, and the Ole Miss Hall of Fame.
+During his time in the private sector, Michael opened his own firm where he focused on business law, construction law, and probate law.
+He is a member of the National Rifle Association (NRA), the American Council of Young Political Leaders, the Mississippi Bar Association, the Ole Miss Alumni Association, and the Ole Miss Hall of Fame.
 He and his family spend time volunteering with the American Heart Association, American Cancer Society, and the Dream Program.
+As a dedicated family man, Michael and his wife, Lauren, have three daughters-Gracie Pierce, Annie, and Cora Elizabeth.
+The Watsons are members of First Presbyterian Church in Pascagoula and enjoy visiting church families all over Mississippi.

-Duties: The Secretary of State directs a service and information agency with major statutory functions: administration of the Mississippi Corporation Law, the Uniform Commercial Code. the Uniform Securities Law, and the Elections Code; administration and supervision of the 16th Section School Trust Lands, the Tidelands Trust, lieu lands, and tax-forfeited property; and issuance of documents and publications of the state, including those for the executive and legislative branches; investigation of charity and securities fraud; enforcement of campaign finance and lobbyist reporting requirements.
-Other responsibilities include issuing notary commissions, registering correspondence schools, administering the state's trademark and service mark laws, service of process, and administering the Administrative Procedures Act.
+Duties: The Secretary of State directs a service and information agency with major statutory functions: administration of the Mississippi Corporation Law, the Uniform Commercial Code, the Uniform Securities Law, and the Elections Code; administration and supervision of the 16th Section School Trust Lands, the Tidelands Trust, lieu lands, and tax-forfeited property; and issuance of documents and publications of the state, including those for the executive and legislative branches; investigation of charities and securities fraud; regulation and enforcement of the statutes governing seller's of pre-need funeral products, perpetual care cemeteries, scrap metal dealers, and athlete agents; enforcement of campaign finance and lobbyist reporting requirements.
+Other responsibilities include issuing notary commissions, registering correspondence schools, administering the state's trademark and service mark laws, service of process, and publishing the Administrative Procedures Act Bulletin and Code.
 The Constitution also designates the Secretary of State as the "keeper of the Capitol."